Spirit guide

-A spirit guide, in Spiritualism, is an entity that remains as a discarnate spirit to act as a guide or protector to a living incarnated individual.
+A spirit guide, in spiritualism, is an entity that remains as a discarnate spirit to act as a guide or protector to a living incarnated individual.

 Description

-In traditional African belief systems, well before the spread of Christianity and Islam, Africans believed and continue to believe in the eternal and ubiquitous spirit of the ancestors and the Almighty God.
+In some traditional West African belief systems, well before the spread of Christianity and Islam, those African peoples believed and continue to believe in the eternal and ubiquitous spirit of the ancestors and the supreme deity.
 The ancestors are thought of as the ‘living-dead’, who continue to show a compassionate interest in the daily lives of their living descendants.
 Ancestor spirit guides are superior to the living and may include deceased parents, grandparents, great-grandparents, uncles or aunts.
-It is believed that because they have crossed over to the other side of life, the spirit guides act as mediators between the living and the Almighty God.
+It is believed that because they have crossed over to the other side of life, the spirit guides act as mediators between the living and the supreme deity.
 This way of life is regarded as ancestor reverence, communication or remembering, and not as ancestor worship per se.

 According to Western theosophical doctrine, spirit guides are not always of human descent.
 Some spirit guides live as energy, in the cosmic realm, or as light beings, which are very high level spirit guides.
 Some spirit guides are persons who have lived many former lifetimes, paid their karmic debts, and advanced beyond a need to reincarnate.
 Many devotees believe that spirit guides are chosen on "the other side" by those who are about to incarnate and wish assistance.

 Some early modern Spiritualists did not favor the idea of spirit guides.
 Spiritualist author and medium E.W.
 Wallis, writing in A Guide to Mediumship and Psychic Unfoldment, expressed the opinion that the notion of spirit guides is disempowering and disrespectful to both spirits and living people.
 Although he does not deny that seeking people may be helped by spirits here and there, he decries the idea that said spirits are appointed or assigned to do nothing but help the living.
 He advises would-be mediums to steer clear of the notion that they are being "guided" unless they have demonstrable proof that such is the case.